akhademik/pdf-to-epub/project-summary.md

       - **Updated:** Creates a temporary directory for processing named after the sanitized book title and an 8-digit hash of the original PDF filename (e.g., `Book_Title-a1b2c3d4`).
       - Saves the uploaded PDF to the temporary directory.
       - Uses the `pdf-to-img` library to convert each page of the PDF into a PNG image.
       - Uses `tesseract.js` to perform OCR on each image to extract the text content.
+The original OCR output is saved to an `ocr_original` subdirectory.
       - Applies a series of text corrections using a predefined dictionary (`replace-dict.json`) to fix common OCR errors.
+The corrected output is saved to an `ocr_corrected` subdirectory, preserving the original OCR output for comparison.
-      - Uses `jszip` to construct an EPUB file from the extracted and corrected text, following the structure defined by the user's TOC.
+      - Uses `jszip` to construct an EPUB file from the extracted and corrected text (from `ocr_corrected`, or `ocr_original` if no corrections were applied), following the structure defined by the user's TOC.
 The EPUB is styled with a custom CSS file (`epub-style.css`) and uses the first page of the PDF as the cover image.
       - If no TOC is provided, it treats the entire book as a single chapter.
 It also automatically adds "Introduction" and "Appendices" sections for pages not covered by the user's TOC.
       - Saves the generated `.epub` file to the temporary directory.
       - Identifies and logs "abnormal" words (words not found in `viet-dict.txt` or `ignore-dict.json`) to a separate file for later review.